lark-parser/lark/README.md

 ## Comparison to other parsers

 This is a feature comparison.
-For benchmarks vs pyparsing, check out the [JSON tutorial](/docs/json_tutorial.md#conclusion).
+For benchmarks vs other parsers, check out the [JSON tutorial](/docs/json_tutorial.md#conclusion).

 | Library | Algorithm | LOC | Grammar | Builds tree?
 |:--------|:----------|:----|:--------|:------------